hickkels/laughing-palm-tree/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+First we would start with a user class.
+This class would have worker and manager subclasses.
+Then we would implement a data structure class that generates the schedule.
+After that, we would do a user interface class that would have logging, employee, and manager interfaces.

 Name each interface or class and briefly describe its function or purpose.